kotarak/vimpire/README.txt

 Vim as SLIME does for Emacs.
 It uses a modified Repl, which is provides a network interface to a running Clojure.

+Please refer to the online documentation in the doc folder for further information on how to use Gorilla, its features and its caveats.

 Meikel Branmdeyer <mb@kotka.de>
 Frankfurt am Main, 2008